 Engaging in the question of bodily capacities, functionalities, and expressions, through an artistic practice, is understood as a way to leave presumed oppositions between body and mind, theory and practice, thinking and doing.

-The goal is to graduate students that are able to engage in a large array of artistic works both in groups and individually, departing from perception of body and space and critical awareness.
-The graduated student shall have the possibility to engage in the professional field, as a creative artist be it as a performer in someone else’s work or to produce their own work alone or collectively.
+The goal is to graduate students that are able to engage in a large array of artistic works both in groups and individually, departing from a perception of body and space and critical awareness.
+The graduate shall have the possibility to engage in the professional field, as a creative artist be it as a performer in someone else’s work or to produce their own work alone or collectively.

-CONTENT OF THE PROGRAMME
+THE CONTENT OF THE PROGRAMME